Emenesism/NearbyConnect/README.md

 # NearbyConnect

 Welcome to the **NearbyConnect** backend repository!
-This project is designed to provide a simple website with login and registration features using NodeJS, Express, Prisma, MySQL, and more.
+This project is designed to provide a simple website with login and registration features using NodeJS, Express, Prisma, MySQL, and more. **NearbyConnect** is a backend application built with NodeJS and Express, featuring a simple HTML frontend.
+This project supports user registration, login, and profile management, with functionalities to explore nearby users and interact in real-time.

 ---

 ## Project Description

 NearbyConnect allows users to register, log in, and interact with other users through likes and dislikes.
 Users can upload multiple avatar images, provide a bio, and select their location from a map.
 The application leverages WebSockets for real-time notifications when a user receives likes from others.

-### Key Features

-- **User Authentication**: Implemented using JWT for secure access.
-- **User Profiles**: Create profiles with multiple images and geolocation.
-- **Like/Dislike Functionality**: Connect with users by liking or disliking their profiles.
-- **Nearby Users**: Filter users based on location proximity.
-- **WebSocket Notifications**: Receive live notifications when liked by another user.

 ### Schema Overview